Paralysis Injury Attorney Denville NJ

 - Localized paralysis which is contained to a single body part such as a foot, eye, finger, and so on.
 This type of paralysis is generally caused by local nerve damage

-- Generalized paralysis which may effect large sections of the body such as from the waist down, from the neck down, or one side of the body
+- Generalized paralysis which may affect large sections of the body such as from the waist down, from the neck down, or one side of the body

 - Permanent vs. temporary paralysis – some forms of paralysis are temporary, but it is difficult to recover from central nervous system injuries such as spinal cord damage, often resulting in permanent medical conditions